Guide to Strange Places: Reception

-Guide to Strange Places has received mixed praised from music critics.
+Guide to Strange Places has received mixed praise from music critics.
 Barry Witherden of BBC Music Magazine wrote, "The early stages are filled with bright, eager expectation, but soon unease creeps in, paving the way for loping menace, apprehension and brutal, hammering figures."
 Andrew Clements of The Guardian compared the work favorably to Adams's Doctor Atomic Symphony, remarking, "Inspired apparently by a French guidebook to Provence, that is a far more focused and darkly disquieting piece; full of nervous, hyperactive figuration, unexpected twists and almost surreal musical imagery, it's one of Adams's most impressive achievements of the last decade."

 Conversely, Ivan Hewett of The Daily Telegraph described it as "one of those frustrating Adams pieces that begins thrillingly and then loses its way."
 Philip Clark of Gramophone similarly called it "a great title that's been waiting for a piece" and opined, "What does it add up to?
 File under 'enjoyable escapism'.
 Unlike the natural charm of, say, The Sorcerer's Apprentice, Adams needs to turn his charm on.
 A jazzy, wolf-whistling riff appears from nowhere that sounds like pure Bernstein – and a contrived sprinkling of Disney-like tinsel before the hard-hitting end-point."